example42/sai-suite/docs/command-reference.md

 - `--yes, -y` - Assume yes for all prompts
 - `--quiet, -q` - Suppress non-essential output
 - `--json` - Output in JSON format
+- `--offline` - Force offline mode (use cached repositories only)
+- `--repository-url URL` - Override repository URL for this command
+- `--repository-branch BRANCH` - Override repository branch for this command
 - `--version` - Show version and exit
 - `--help` - Show help message